stephqwu/demeter/README.md

 # demeter eCommerce

 Built with Gatsby.
-Currently uses the [Moltin eCommerce Api ](https://moltin.com/).
+Currently uses the [Moltin eCommerce API](https://moltin.com/).

-Both a moltin and Stripe account are needed for this store to run successfully.
+> Both a Moltin and a Stripe account are needed for this store to run successfully.

-Create a `.env.development` and `.env.production` file at the project root with your moltin `client_id` and Stripe test `publishable key`.
+> Create a `.env.development` and `.env.production` file at the project root with your moltin `client_id` and Stripe test `publishable key`.

 ```dosini
 MOLTIN_CLIENT_ID=